This Week Was a New Level of White House Madness

 A lot of people are praising Chief Justice John Roberts for rejecting the administration’s pretext.
 Do you think he’s the hero of this story?

 The hero is not the chief justice.
-The heroes of this story are the three district court judges—Richard Seeborg, George Hazel, and Jesse Furman— who stood up for the rule of law, and insisted on holding this administration accountable, not withstanding outraged Tweets form the president, and procedural hijinks that few judges encounter at any point in their career, let alone form the government.
+The heroes of this story are the three district court judges—Richard Seeborg, George Hazel, and Jesse Furman—who stood up for the rule of law, and insisted on holding this administration accountable, notwithstanding outraged Tweets from the president, and procedural hijinks that few judges encounter at any point in their career, let alone from the government.
 They are the ones who ensured that the truth came out.

 It’s not easy to be a lonesome district judge, alone in your courtroom, with the President of the United States tweeting against you and inspiring his followers to issues death threats against you, and to stay the course in insisting that the rule of law matters, and applies even to a government willing to disregard it.
 What they did took a lot of bravery.
 It really did.
 And bravery because they did their damn jobs.